The Hector Berlioz Website

 The Abruzzi mountains and the pifferari in pictures

-Unless otherwise stated, all the photos on this page were taken by Monir Tayeb in 2012; all other pictures have been scanned from engravings and other publications in our own collection. © Monir Tayeb and Michel Austin.
+Unless otherwise stated, all the photos on this page were taken by Monir Tayeb in 2012; all other pictures have been scanned from engravings and other publications in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 1. The Pifferari in times past